fieldrndservices/labpack-c/README.md

 ## License

-The labpack-c project is licensed under the [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.
-See the [LICENSE](https://github.com/fieldrndservices/labpack-c/blob/master/LICENSE) file for more information about licensing and copyright.
+See the LICENSE file for more information about licensing and copyright.